0xnivek/joe-liquidator/README.md

 The only setup required is to make a copy of `liquidator-bot/env.template` and rename it to `liquidator-bot/.env`.

+In this file, insert

+- `JOE_LIQUIDATOR_CONTRACT_ADDRESS`: the address of the deployed `JoeLiquidator.sol` contract on mainnet
-In this file, insert the private key of the wallet address you would like to use to perform liquidation for the `WALLET_PRIVATE_KEY` environnment variable.
+- `WALLET_PRIVATE_KEY`: the private key of the wallet address you would like to use to perform liquidation

 ## Installation